Islam in the Ottoman Empire

 The mihrab of Bursa Ulu Camii in the above.

 Şadırvan (Interior ablution area) in the above and its Dome in the image below.

 It was built by Ottoman Sultan Bayezid I, in between 1396-1400.
 It is located in the city center of Bursa.
 Ulu means in Turkish "the greatest" and it is the greatest, the biggest mosque in Bursa.

 Sunni Islam was the official religion of the Ottoman Empire.
-The highest position in Islam, caliphate, was claimed by the sultan, after the defeat of the Mamluks which was established as Ottoman Caliphate.
+The highest position in Islam, caliphate, was claimed by the sultan, after the defeat of the Mamluks which was established as the Ottoman Caliphate.
 The sultan was to be a devout Muslim and was given the literal authority of the caliph.
 Additionally, Sunni clerics had tremendous influence over government and their authority was central to the regulation of the economy.
 Despite all this, the sultan also had a right to the decree, enforcing a code called Kanun (law) in Turkish.
 Additionally, there was a supreme clerical position called the Sheykhulislam ("Sheykh of Islam" in Arabic).
 Minorities, particularly Christians and Jews but also some others, were mandated to pay the jizya, the poll tax as mandated by traditional Islam.